Audi Engine Coolant Warning Light

 2. Check all hoses, connectors, and orifices for blockages.
 If there is a blockage, remove it using a vacuum cleaner and a brush.
 If there is still a problem, replace the hose or connector.

-3. Check for overheating by turning off all engines and then turn them back on one at a time.
-If the engine over heats, replace the thermostat or water pump as needed.
+3. Check for overheating by turning off all engines and then turning them back on one at a time.
+If the engine overheats, replace the thermostat or water pump as needed.

-Why does my Audi say check coolant level?
+Why does my Audi say to check the coolant level?

 It is possible that there is a leak in the coolant system, or that the coolant level sensor is faulty.